-(a) Each petition will be reviewed by the Arena Director, the Coordinator and the NHSRA Shooting Sports Committee (if applicable).
+(a) Each petition will be reviewed by the NHSRA Protest Committee.
 The Committee may require additional or supplementary statements, medical information or pictures.
 If approved, the NHSRA will issue special authorization to the individual concerned.
 Such authorization will have necessary pictures attached.

-(b) Shooters who have received special authorization will be required to carry them when competing in competition governed by NSHRA Rules, and to present the authorization when requested by officials of the competition or by the NHSRA Coordinator.
+(b) Shooters who have received special authorization will be required to carry them when competing in competition governed by NSHRA Rules, and to present the authorization when requested by officials of the competition or by NHSRA Official Referees.

-(c) In the event of a protest involving the position or the equipment used by such a shooter, the Arena Director will compare the questioned position or equipment with the certificate and photographs presented by the shooter.
+(c) In the event of a protest involving the position or the equipment used by such a shooter, the Official Referee will compare the questioned position or equipment with the certificate and photographs presented by the shooter.
 If the shooter's position or equipment does not, in the opinion of the officials, conform to that authorized by the NHSRA (or if the shooter has no authorization or pictures), the protest shall be allowed and the shooter will be required to change immediately to the position or equipment which has been approved or to an otherwise legal position or equipment.